hsalvesen/Oceans2700/README.md

 ___

 ## Functions:
+Some notable functions are:
-- angle_generation: Creates 5 randomised angles between 0 and 180 degrees based on current SysTick value.
+- motor: Creates 5 randomised angles between 0 and 180 degrees based on current SysTick value.
 ```
 for (uint32_t i = 0; i < 5; i++)
 	{
 		   predefined_angles_degrees[i] = (SysTick->VAL % 181); // generate a random number within the loop
     }
  ```
-- angle_conversion: Converts angles generated into appropriate form to be recognised and interpretted by the potentiometer and the panning servo motor.
+- adc: Converts angles generated into appropriate form to be recognised and interpretted by the potentiometer and the panning servo motor.
-- state_machine: Enables a stepping through of each of the 5 lock combinations.
+- safecracker: Enables a stepping through of each of the 5 lock combinations.
-- communicate: Communicates that the module has been completed to our GUI.
+- serial: Communicates that the module has been completed to our GUI.
+- usart: enables communication to GUI

 ___